oddbird/oddsite/content/2017/02/14/tips-and-tools-we-love.rst

 `Sondra Eby`_ can’t say enough about `Adobe Xd`_, a new prototyping app that’s still in beta.
 The tutorial is quick, fun, and easy to follow!
 Create clickable mockups of user flows to share with team members and clients.
-The latest updates makes it possible for everyone—even people without Adobe accounts—to comment on individual prototypes.
+The latest updates makes it possible for everyone – even people without Adobe accounts – to comment on individual prototypes.
 The Repeat Grid feature speeds up the design process considerably, cutting out all that time she use to spend copying, pasting, and spacing repeating elements.

 .. _Sondra Eby: /birds/#bird-sondra
 .. _Adobe Xd: http://www.adobe.com/products/experience-design.html